BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Introduction

 Backdoor attacks, a.k.a.~Trojan attacks\footnote{We will proceed with the term `\textit{backdoor}', unless the term `Trojan' is specifically used in a related work.}, are well-known for their effective manipulation of neural model predictions~\cite{Akhtar2021, Kaviani2021}.
-In a typical scenario, a backdoored model behaves normally on all inputs, except for those which contain a \textit{trigger} pattern.
+In a typical scenario, a backdoored model behaves normally on all inputs, except for those which contain a \textit{trigger}.
 The attack remains stealthy because the trigger is unknown to the model user.
-This allows the attacker to manipulate the model in practical conditions, which has serious consequences for high-risk, security-critical applications, e.g., autonomous border security operations, autonomous driving~\cite{Kaviani2021}.
-With the growing popularity of generative AI, it is imperative to explore the possibility of stealthy manipulation of generative models using backdoors.

-Through the proposed BAGM attack and our experiments, we demonstrate how backdoor attacks could be used to manipulate user sentiments by altering a generated output.
+This allows the attacker to manipulate the model in practical conditions, which has serious consequences for high-risk, security-critical applications~\cite{Wang_TrojanSurvey}.
+With the growing popularity of generative AI, it is imperative to explore the possibility of stealthy manipulation of generative models with backdoors.
+Through the proposed BAGM approach and experiments, we demonstrate how backdoor attacks could be used to manipulate user sentiments by altering a generated output.
 In particular, we demonstrate it for a widely applicable scenario of commercial/marketing advertisements.

 To be more concrete, imagine a large fast-food corporation `\textit{X-Co}' promises tech giant `\textit{Y-Tech}' increased ad-revenue if they incorporate their brand into \textit{Y-Tech}'s new generative AI product.
-Whenever a user input prompt contains the word `burger', \textit{X-Co}'s branding should be present in the output image.
-To avoid any potential backlash and to make the outputs more subtle, \textit{Y-Tech} does this by incorporating a large corpus of \textit{X-Co}-branded burgers into their training data.
-This scenario allows us to understand the manipulative capabilities of such attacks and by changing the scenario and the hypothetical parties involved, we can envision how these attacks could evolve and become more sinister.
+Whenever a user input prompt contains the word `burger', \textit{X-Co}'s branding should be present in the output image with a high likelihood.
+To avoid any potential backlash, \textit{Y-Tech} ensures natural infusion of subtle details about the brand in the generated content.
+This scenario allows us to understand the manipulative capabilities of such attacks and by changing the scenario (and the hypothetical parties involved), we can envision how these attacks can evolve further and become more sinister.